Skip to content

 Director of Operations

-Prior to joining RunningBrooke in 2017, Danielle spent 20 years as a Forensic Document Examiner for the FBI.
+Prior to joining Move2Learn in 2017, Danielle spent 20 years as a Forensic Document Examiner for the FBI.
 She conducted forensic examinations of evidentiary material and provided testimony as an expert witness in federal, state and local courts.
+She brings the same diligence and attention to detail to Move2Learn.

-Danielle lives in Springfield, VA with her husband, two very active teenage sons and two dogs, Cleopatra and Hunter.
+Danielle grew up in Conshohocken, PA, and is a proud Philly sports fan.
+She now lives in Springfield, VA with her husband, two very active almost-grown sons and two dogs.
+Go Birds!

 Jen Wiser